Computer Siksha

 What Is Plagiarism?

 Plagiarism means presenting someone else’s work, ideas, or words as your own without giving proper credit.
 It is both unethical and, in many cases, illegal.
-For example, copying text from a website and pasting it into your school project without citing the source counts as plagiarism.
-Similarly, downloading images from the internet and using them in your presentation without permission violates the creator’s rights.
+Copying text from a website into your school project without citing the source counts as plagiarism.
+Similarly, reposting social media content without credit, copying code without acknowledgement, or sharing a paid PDF for free are all forms of digital plagiarism.

 The Digital Divide

-The digital divide is the gap between people who have easy access to digital technology (computers, smartphones, the internet) and those who do not.
-This divide exists at multiple levels — between countries, within countries, between urban and rural areas, and between different socioeconomic groups.
+The digital divide is the gap between people who have easy access to digital technology and those who do not.
+This divide exists at multiple levels:

-E-commerce (electronic commerce) refers to the buying and selling of goods and services over the internet.
+E-commerce refers to buying and selling goods and services over the internet.
 Platforms like Amazon, Flipkart, and Myntra are popular examples.
-While e-commerce offers great convenience, it also introduces serious risks related to privacy, fraud, and data security.
+While e-commerce offers great convenience, it also introduces serious risks related to privacy and data security.

 Common Types of E-Commerce Fraud

-Phishing — fraudsters send fake emails that appear to come from trusted websites to steal passwords and payment details.
+• Phishing — fake emails appear to come from trusted websites to steal passwords and payment details.

-Fake websites — copycat sites mimic real stores to trick users into paying for goods that never arrive.
+• Fake websites — copycat sites trick users into paying for goods that never arrive.

 TechnologyWhat It DoesHow to Identify